Scientific Large Language Models: A Survey on Biological & Chemical Domains: Protein Large Language Models

 Decoder-based Prot-LLMs play a predominant role in the generation of novel proteins, serving as a crucial tool in protein engineering and drug design.
 GPT~\cite{radford2019GPT2}, a well-established decoder-only architecture, has gained extensive utilization in Prot-LLMs.
 A representative model is ProGen ~\cite{2020arXiv200403497M}, which utilizes GPT for controllable protein generation.
 It has been trained on a dataset comprising 280M protein sequences, accompanied by conditioning tags that encode diverse annotations encompassing taxonomic, functional, and locational information.
 ProGen2~\cite{nijkamp2023progen2} extends the model to 6.4B parameters and is trained on diverse sequence datasets extracted from over one billion proteins from genomic, metagenomic, and immune repertoire databases.
 ProtGPT2~\cite{Ferruz2022.03.09.483666} is another GPT-based autoregressive model that effectively generates protein sequences exhibiting amino acid compositions and disorder propensities comparable to those observed in natural proteins.
 RITA~\cite{2022arXiv220505789H} presents a suite of autoregressive generative models, which is the first systematic investigation of how capabilities evolve with model size for these protein models.

 The decoder-based protein language models have been widely applied in specific protein designs.
 Timothy \textit{et al.} introduced the protein evolutionary Transformer (PoET), an autoregressive generative model of the distribution over protein families, which can generate sets of related proteins.
 Zheng \textit{et al.} proposed the LM-Design~\cite{Zheng2023.02.03.526917} that uses language models for structure-based protein design (i.e., inverse folding).
 ZymCTRL~\cite{munsamy2022zymctrl} trained a conditional language model on the BRENDA enzyme database \cite{chang2021brenda}, aimed at designing customized artificial enzymes by generating specific enzyme classes based on user prompts.
-IgLM~\cite{shuai2021generative} employed autoregressive sequence generation for antibody design.
+IgLM~\cite{shuai2021generative} employed autoregressive sequence generation for antibody design. {C. Frey \textit{et al.}~\cite{frey2023protein} evaluate the robustness of our approach on generative modeling of antibody proteins and introduce the distributional conformity score to benchmark protein generative models. } {ProteinRL~\cite{sternke2023proteinrl} is a reinforcement learning framework for fine-tuning generative PLMs for proteins optimized for specific sequence and/or structural properties.
+ProteinRL fine-tuning guides the PLM towards generating sequences optimized for the defined properties, extending to values rarely or never seen in natural sequences or sequences generated without ProteinRL fine-tuning. }